davor5c/Bookstore/Readme.md

     machine name, to simplify testing.
 See instructions in [Suppressing permissions in a development environment](Basic-permissions#suppressing-permissions-in-a-development-environment).

-Open Bookstore.sln in Visual Studio, right-click project "Bookstore.RhetosServer" and select "Set as Startup Project".
+Open Bookstore.sln in Visual Studio, right-click project "Bookstore.Service" and select "Set as Startup Project".

 Start the web application with Debug => Start Debugging **(F5)**.